pwaring/dehydrated-djbdns/README.md

 Thanks to:

- * David Jones (@drjtwit) for help refactoring the main loop of the script to be more Pythonic.
+ * David Jones (@drjtwit) for help refactoring code to be more Pythonic.
- * ehuggett for finding and patching an edge-case bug where the ACME challenge starts with a hyphen.
+ * ehuggett for finding and patching an edge-case bug where the ACME challenge starts with a hyphen, and providing general thoughts and code.